corando98/Project1/README.txt

   1. Why is it necessary to implement a change directory 'cd' command in the shell?
 Could it be implemented by an external program instead?

+     Answer: 'cd' command is used to change the current directory, it can not be implemented by an external program.

   2. Explain how our sample shell implements the change directory command.

+     Answer: The program was forked into a child and once finished executed returns the current process to the parent process.

   3. What would happen if this program did not use the fork function, but just used execv directly?
 (Try it!)